Ready, Set, PLAY!

 A great alternative to chips, toasted and seasoned seaweed is rich in minerals such as iodine, calcium, sodium, magnesium, potassium, iron, zinc, copper and selenium.

 Unfortunately seaweed snacks are made with canola or safflower oil.
 Safflower I don’t have a big problem with, but companies often switch between the two depending on what’s cheapest so you never know what you’re going to get.
 Fortunately, I recently discovered these mineral rich from Sea Snax that use olive oil instead.

 Ranked in the “Best” category of the Weston A. Price 2011 shopping guide, dried anchovies are a great source of omega 3′s, calcium, selenium, and niacin.

-We buy ours from Radiant Life, which is listed on my resources page here.
+We buy ours from Radiant Life.

 Banana Walnut Muffins

 Though I’ve made double and triple batches in an effort to freeze the extras, somehow these always disappear off my countertops!
 I’ve been assured, though, that they freeze very well, so feel free to grab one as you and the kids head out the door.
 It’ll thaw just in time for your mid-morning snack!

 These buttery pecan cookies are perfect for a quiet tea with your littles, a rowdy BBQ, or even skydiving (okay not that last one, but you could eat one in celebration once you hit the ground!).